 Here are some things you can do to prepare your pet for any disaster:

-- Keep your furry friend indoors when they aren’t needed to be!
+- Keep your furry friend indoors when they don't need to be outside!
 Keeping them chained up unattended outside, or in the yard outside can mean the worst for your pup.
 They can get hurt and caught up in natural disasters, or even just get scared and run away or chew through their leash.
 The best thing you can do (and one of the kindest things!) is to keep your pet inside when they’re not with you or using the restroom.

 - Make sure their information is up to date!
-If your pet is microchipped (click here for some reasons why they SHOULD be!) or if they have a collar with an ID tag, make sure it has all the up to date and accurate information!
+If your pet is microchipped (check out our article about the subject for some reasons why they SHOULD be microchipped!) or if they have a collar with an ID tag, make sure it has all the up to date and accurate information!
 The last thing you want is for your furry friend to run off and be found, but not be able to be traced back to you!